-The deal, gaveled around dawn in this Egyptian Red Sea resort city, established a fund for what negotiators call loss and damage.
+The deal, gaveled around dawn in this Egyptian Red Sea resort city, establishes a fund for what negotiators call loss and damage.

-It was a big win for poorer nations which have long called for money — sometimes viewed as reparations — because they are often the victims of climate-worsened floods, droughts, heat waves, famines and storms despite having contributed little to the pollution that heats up the globe.
+It is a big win for poorer nations which have long called for cash — sometimes viewed as reparations — because they are often the victims of climate-worsened floods, droughts, heat waves, famines and storms despite having contributed little to the pollution that heats up the globe.

-It has also long been called an issue of equity for nations hit by weather extremes and small island states that face an existential threat from rising seas.
+It is also long been called an issue of equity for nations hit by weather extremes and small island states that face an existential threat from rising seas.

 “Three long decades and we have finally delivered climate justice,” said Seve Paeniu, the finance minister of Tuvalu.
 “We have finally responded to the call of hundreds of millions of people across the world to help them address loss and damage.”

 Pakistan’s environment minister, Sherry Rehman, said the establishment of the fund “is not about dispensing charity.”

 “It is clearly a down payment on the longer investment in our joint futures,” she said, speaking for a coalition of the world’s poorest nations.

 Antigua and Barbuda’s Molwyn Joseph, who chairs the organization of small island states, described the agreement as a “win for our entire world.”